 From time to time the credit union transferred loans into a securitisation vehicle for the purpose of liquidity and capital management.
-The credit union considers this securitisation vehicle to be an unconsolidated structured entity.
+All securitised loans were repurchased by the credit union on 7th June 2023 and the credit union has no plans at this time of securitising any further loans.